CristianGeorgeRapauzu/neo-nasa/ReadMe.txt

 Solution
 --------
-A command line application which traces by default only the last 20 pages (instead of the grand total of 935), or starts scanning from the specified start page of NEOs.
+A command line application using SpringBoot which traces by default only the last 25 pages (instead of the grand total of 935), or starts scanning from the specified start page of NEOs.
+Uses a Strategy (a/synchronous, loop/flux, with/out back-pressure) to scrutinize responses and persist NEO summary in /tmp/neonasa/neo.summary.
+The directory is watched for modifications with a timeout.
+After the timeout the stable NEO summary is echoed.

 Build and run:
 $ ./mvnw clean package

 Using default start page 910: